Nice 'n' Soft Sugar Cookies Recipe

 - 1/4 cup light corn syrup

-- 1. In a large bowl, cream butter and confectioners' sugar until light and fluffy.
-Beat in egg and vanilla.
-Gradually add flour.
+- 1. Cream butter and confectioners' sugar until light and fluffy; beat in egg and vanilla.
+Gradually beat in flour.
 Divide dough in half.
-Cover and refrigerate for 2 hours or until easy to handle.
+Wrap each in plastic; refrigerate 2 hours or until firm enough to roll.

-- 4. For frosting, in a small bowl, beat the confectioners' sugar, water and meringue powder on low speed just until combined.
-Beat on high for 4 minutes or until soft peaks form.
-Add corn syrup; beat 1 minute longer.
+- 3. Beat confectioners' sugar, water and meringue powder on low speed until blended; beat on high until soft peaks form, about 4 minutes.
+Add corn syrup; beat 1 minute.

 Reviews for Nice 'n' Soft Sugar Cookies